 Mr. Marx has represented architects, engineers, design-builders, general contractors, subcontractors and material suppliers in construction claims involving commercial, residential, educational and public works projects.
 Through that experience, he has addressed most of the types of disputes that arise in construction.

-Mr. Marx has litigated and resolved disputes between and among businesses and individuals in all aspects of their operations and has particular experience regarding breach of contract disputes, business ownership and management issues, and real property disputes.
+Mr. Marx has litigated and resolved disputes among businesses and individuals in all aspects of their operations and has particular experience regarding breach of contract disputes, business ownership and management issues, and real property disputes.

-This level of knowledge and experience serves to help resolve disputes among those operating at all levels of the cannabis industry, the business community and construction providers, designers and owners, to assist in avoiding litigation and in resolving disputes through facilitated negotiation among those businesses’ principals.
+This level of knowledge and experience serves to help resolve disputes among those operating at all levels of the cannabis industry, the business community, and construction providers, designers and owners, to assist in avoiding litigation and in resolving disputes through facilitated negotiation among those businesses’ principals.

-He attended the Wharton School of Business of the University of Pennsylvania and the Santa Clara University School of Law.
+Mr. Marx holds degrees from the Wharton School of Business of the University of Pennsylvania and the Santa Clara University School of Law.

-Michael Marx's approach to negotiations as a mediator is to seek a win-win solution to complex problems, utilizing the skills of mindful listening and the ability to distill arguments and reframe issues in order to achieve a successful negotiated resolution of a dispute.
+Michael L. Marx's approach to negotiations as a mediator is to seek a win-win solution to complex problems, utilizing the skills of mindful listening and the ability to distill arguments and reframe issues in order to achieve a successful negotiated resolution of a dispute.